rnmapbox/maps/docs/CircleLayer.md

 ### Description

-The transition affecting any changes to this layer’s circleTranslate propery.
+The transition affecting any changes to this layer’s circleTranslate property.

 ### Type